averykhoo/graph-reachability-zanzibar-index/README.md

 ### index guarantee

-* if we want to ensure writes to the index always succeed, then we need a store of ignored tuples that cause cycles
+* ~~if we want to ensure writes to the index always succeed, then we need a store of ignored tuples that cause cycles~~
-* then we can add and remove them as no-ops
+* ~~then we can add and remove them as no-ops~~
-* also the remove should always happen before the adds
+* ~~also the remove should always happen before the adds~~

+*the above doesn't work since removing a tuple that breaks the cycle doesn't add the previously ignored tuple*

 ### notes